danluu/post-mortems/README.md

 ## Time

 [Azure](https://azure.microsoft.com/en-us/blog/summary-of-windows-azure-service-disruption-on-feb-29th-2012/) Certificates that were valid for one year were created.
 Instead of using an appropriate library, someone wrote code that computed one year to be the current date plus one year.
-On Februrary 29th 2012, this resulted in the creation of certificates with an expiration date of February 29th 2013, which were rejected because of the invalid date.
+On February 29th 2012, this resulted in the creation of certificates with an expiration date of February 29th 2013, which were rejected because of the invalid date.
 This caused an Azure global outage that lasted for most of a day.

 [Cloudflare](https://blog.cloudflare.com/how-and-why-the-leap-second-affected-cloudflare-dns/) Backwards time flow from tracking [the 27th leap second on 2016-12-31T23:59:60Z](https://hpiers.obspm.fr/iers/bul/bulc/bulletinc.52) caused the weighted round-robin selection of DNS resolvers (RRDNS) to panic and fail on some CNAME lookups.
 Go's `time.Now()` was incorrectly assumed to be monotonic; this injected negative values into calls to `rand.Int63n()`, which panics in that case.